ashish-koshy/C3B/README.md

 of future trends and user needs.

 ### Data Privacy:
-Does not explicitly take data privacy and security into consideration, which are critical when dealing with user data and logs.
+C3B does not explicitly take data privacy and security into consideration, which are critical when dealing with user data and logs.

 To address these shortcomings, one could incorporate a more balanced scorecard approach that weighs user feedback